LLNL/CARE/README.md

 To build with CUDA support, use `-DENABLE_CUDA -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda/toolkit`.
 CHAI, RAJA, and Umpire must also be built with those options.

+To build with HIP, use `-DENABLE_HIP`.
+RAJA, CHAI, and UMPIRE must also be build with this option.
+Also do `module load opt`, `module load rocm`, and `setenv HCC_AMDGPU_TARGET gfx900`.

 To build with OpenMP support, use `-DENABLE_OPENMP`.
 RAJA must also be built with that option.

 License